Subdivisions of Indonesia: Fourth level

-Districts are divided into desa (villages) or kelurahan (urban communities).
+Districts are divided into desa (village) or kelurahan (urban village).
 Both desa and kelurahan are of a similar division level, but a desa enjoys more power in local matters than a kelurahan.
 An exception is Aceh, where districts are divided into mukim before being subdivided further into gampong.

 Desa

 In Indonesian, as in English, a village (desa) has rural connotations.
 In the context of administrative divisions, a desa can be defined as a body which has authority over the local people in accordance with acknowledged local traditions of the area.
 A desa is headed by a "head of village" (kepala desa), who is elected by popular vote.

 Most Indonesian villages use the term "desa", but other terms are used in some regions: